yannick-c/yannick-couzinie.github.io/_pages/about_me_detailed.md

 recognition, I also devised and implemented more classical algorithms on graphs in Python.
 My biggest project included working with linguists and translating a natural language text into a graph structure which is machine-readable and analysable.
 Part of my duties also included overseeing the open tickets on a backend project assigned to me and making sure that coding standards were respected.

+After my Ph.D.
+I entered Quemix Inc. (my current affiliation), in which I mainly used Python to implement and execute quantum algorithms using simulator or real hardware.
+To compare with classical benchmarks I have also used Fortran to implement scientific simulation software.
+This has allowed me to learn how to schedule projects assigned to me within the time frame of customers and hone the skills of producing research paper worth outputs from start to finish.

-Some of my coding projects in C and Python are presented in [the projects tab](/projects).
+Some of my personal coding projects in C and Python are presented in [the projects tab](/projects) and my [github](https://github.com/yannick-couzinie) contains other smaller contributions to open software projects.

 In 2020, during quarantine, I have worked through textbooks OS-programming with the eventual goal of working on the Linux kernel.